The Top 10-ish Most Exciting Auction Lots of 2024

 Underbid reports also give you the ability to track bids by table, to see which table hosts bring the most active guests (or which sponsors need to recalibrate their invitation list), to find correlations between bidder behavior in the live auction and donor behavior in the fund-a-need, and more.

 Capturing every bid in an auction is not an easy task.
 Whenever possible, get a professional to do it.
-An experienced pro like Beth Sandefur will be able to capture the majority of each lot’s initial bids, and all of the final bids.
+An experienced pro like Beth Sandefur will be able to capture the majority of each lot’s initial bids, all of the final bids, and provide a detailed breakdown of the data post-event.
 Expectations for a volunteer are more focused on making sure we have the last three or four bidders.
 However you opt to do it, underbid recording is an incredibly valuable tool that you should be utilizing as part of your fundraising strategy.

 Jonathan Moscone Keeps it Real for PRC